pebgroup/coryphoideae_species_tree/README.md

 - `10_tree_building`
 - `11_dating_the_tree`

-## 00\.
-Downloading and renaming data
+##  Downloading and renaming data

-Transfer all sequence files into `01_data`.
+Transfer all sequence files into `01_data` from where the analysis begins.
-In order for the pipeline to run, these files need to follow a strict naming regime, see [names_number_species.txt](./names_number_species.txt)
+In order for the pipeline to run, the files need to follow a strict naming regime, see [names_number_species.txt](./names_number_species.txt)

-Remove files which are of inferior quality
-run `bash /home/owrisberg/Coryphoideae/github_code/coryphoideae_species_tree/rename_remove.sh`

 * * *